What is Open Streets ICT?

-Open Streets ICT is a FREE community-building event that closes a usually busy street to traffic and opens it for biking, walking, running, dancing, yoga, and more!
-All Wichitans are invited to join in the fun, and to stop at the local Douglas Avenue businesses, restaurants, street vendors, and the five major activity hubs situated every mile along the four-mile stretch.
+Open Streets ICT is a FREE community-building event that closes an iconic, usually busy street in Wichita to traffic and opens it for biking, walking, running, dancing, yoga, and more!
+All Wichitans are invited to join in on the fun by engaging with the surrounding local businesses, restaurants, street vendors, as well as the the major activity hubs situated every mile along the route.

-Promote healthy active living through a free event opening the City’s largest space-its streets-to walk, bike, roll and discover active transportation.
+To promote healthy active living through a free event opening the city’s largest streets for individuals of all physical levels to walk, bike, roll and discover active transportation.

-Provide a space to be active, safe, and have fun.
-This event should be used as a pathway for participants to learn how to incorporate biking, walking, physical activity and active transportation choices into their everyday lives.
+We envision a safe, fun space to be used as a pathway to learn how to incorporate biking, walking, physical activity and active transportation choices into the everyday lives of individuals.

 Few studies have actually quantified the benefits derived from North America’s open streets initiatives.
 This may be because open streets are a new phenomenon in so many North American communities—47 of the 67 initiatives profiled herein began in the past 3 years, many on a trial basis.
 Yet, it’s obvious to anyone who has experienced open streets that good things happen when thousands of people engage in social and physical activities together.
 This is especially true when such activity occurs along a thoroughfare typically congested with automobiles.
 Below is a brief overview of the public health, environmental, economic, and social benefits associated with open streets.
 The information presented is sourced from the few available academic studies, as well a compelling anecdotal evidence found in newspaper articles, blogs, and the like.